GENERAL EDUCATION COURSES

 This introduction to packaging design will allow students to see the importance of packaging in the marketplace.
 A gained knowledge of packaging’s role in cultural society as well as brand importance will be addressed.
 Final pieces will be executed and either photographed or digitally rendered so that each piece is portfolio ready.

-MG360 ADVANCED MOTION GRAPHICS
+MG360 - ADVANCED MOTION GRAPHICS

-AD 420 ADVERTISING ART DIRECTION
+AD460 - ADVERTISING ART DIRECTION

-AD 490 ENVIRONMENTAL ART DIRECTION
+AD490 - ENVIRONMENTAL ART DIRECTION

-The course focuses on the students solving professional art direction challenges as it pertains to advertising elements within special environments (e.g. in-store signage, graphic displays, product point-of purchase elements, including kiosks, outdoor building signage , etc.).
-Students may be required to collaborate with photographers and/or illustrators as needed from the college’s associated degree programs.
+The term “environmental” in this case isn’t associated with the global eco movement referred to as“green”.
+The course focuses on the students solving professional art direction challenges as it pertains to advertising elements within special environments, i.e. in-store signage, graphic displays, product point-of purchase elements (including kiosks) outdoor building signage and more.
+Special attention is given to research, idea generation, audience consideration, execution and production as it relates to marketing strategies for today’s brands and their products or services.
+Students may be required to collaborate with photographers and or illustrators as needed from the college’s associated degree programs.

-PCW 310 PRINCIPLES OF COPYWRITING AND EDITING
+PCW310 - PRINCIPLES OF COPYWRITING AND EDITING